Q. I have never heard of you, who is Kowa?

 A. Accessories may vary depending on the model spotting scope.
 Please see www.kowaproducts.com for more information.

-Q. Is it possible to attach a video camera to a spotting scope?
+Q. Is it possible to attach a smartphone to a spotting scope or binocular?

 Q. Which spotting scopes can be used for digiscoping?